bottkars/PPDM-pwsh/README.md

 this will do an interactive password/authentication to retrieve the token.
 The login can alos be done via a PSCredential object.
 The token is saved as a Global Variable.

+All functions can use -verbose to show the API Calls amde against the PPDM

 # Workload Examples

 This section gives Some Examples for Workloads.
 Most of the Examples are also available from the Inline Help, e.g.